Please follow government guidance or guidance specific to your local area, as it changes often.

 Health and safety

-I am scared to return to work in case I catch COVID.
+I am worried about catching COVID if I return to work.
 What should my employer do to keep me safe?

 You should check this guidance to make sure that your employer is following it.
-This guidance applies across the UK, but in Northern Ireland, Scotland and Wales, it should be considered alongside local public health and safety requirements.
+This guidance applies across the UK, but there is different guidance on health and safety in Wales and Scotland that should be considered alongside local public health and safety requirements.

-There are many measures your employer can take to keep you safe at work.
+There are many measures your employer can take to reduce the spread of respiratory infections at work.
 These will depend on your job and your workplace, but may include:

-If you are afraid of catching coronavirus, your employer may agree to let you take some leave so that you do not have to come into work.
-Your employer may be willing to agree for you to take annual leave, unpaid parental leave, a sabbatical or other period of leave.
+If you cannot work from home and are concerned about the risk of coronavirus, your employer may be willing to agree for you to take annual leave, unpaid parental leave, a sabbatical or other period of leave.
 You would need to check how long the leave could last and if the leave would be paid or unpaid.

 If you need further advice on what benefits you could claim during this time, we have a webpage on financial support for families whose income is affected by coronavirus.